UPPMAX/HPC-python/docs/day2/interactive.rst

    - Understand what an interactive session is
    - Understand why one may need an interactive session
-   - How to work with an interactive session (single + multiple cores)
+   - How to work with an interactive session
    - Run an interactive-friendly Python script
    - Run an interactive-unfriendly Python script
-   - Gfx Launcher and On-demand desktop

 .. questions::